-- (3) 1.10 times V{MC} established under section 25.149. - (c) V_2 , in terms of calibrated airspeed, must be selected by the applicant to provide at least the gradient of climb required by paragraph 25.121(b) but may not be less than- - (1) V{2MIN} ; - (2) V_R plus the speed increment attained (in accordance with paragraph 25.111(c)(2)) before reaching a height of 35 feet above the takeoff surface; and - (3) A speed that provides the maneuvering capability specified in paragraph 25.143(h). - (d) V{MU} is the calibrated airspeed at and above which the airplane can safely lift off the ground, and continue the takeoff.
+- (ii) Turbojet powered airplanes with provisions for obtaining a significant reduction in the oneengine-inoperative power-on stall speed; and - (3) 1.10 times V{MC} established under section 25.149. - (c) V2, in terms of calibrated airspeed, must be selected by the applicant to provide at least the gradient of climb required by paragraph 25.121(b) but may not be less than- - (1) V{2MIN} ; - (2) V_R plus the speed increment attained (in accordance with paragraph 25.111(c)(2)) before reaching a height of 35 feet above the takeoff surface; and - (3) A speed that provides the maneuvering capability specified in paragraph 25.143(h). - (d) V{MU} is the calibrated airspeed at and above which the airplane can safely lift off the ground, and continue the takeoff.
 V{MU} speeds must be selected by the applicant throughout the range of thrust-to-weight ratios to be certificated.
-These speeds may be established from free air data if these data are verified by ground takeoff tests. - (e) V_R , in terms of calibrated airspeed, must be selected in accordance with the conditions of paragraphs (e)(1) through (4) of this section: - (1) V_R may not be less than- - (i) V_1 ; - (ii) 105 percent of V{MC} ; - (iii) The speed (determined in accordance with paragraph 25.111(c)(2)) that allows reaching V_2 before reaching a height of 35 feet above the takeoff surface; or - (iv) A speed that, if the airplane is rotated at its maximum practicable rate, will result in a V{LOF} of not less than - - (A) 110 percent of V{MU} in the all-enginesoperating condition, and 105 percent of V{MU} determined at the thrust-to-weight ratio corresponding to the one-engine-inoperative condition; or - (B) If the V{MU} attitude is limited by the geometry of the airplane (i.e., tail contact with the runway), 108 percent of V{MU} in the all-engines-operating condition, and 104 percent of V{MU} determined at the thrust-to-weight ratio corresponding to the one-engine-inoperative condition. - (2) For any given set of conditions (such as weight, configuration, and temperature), a single value of V_R , obtained in accordance with this paragraph, must be used to show compli-
+These speeds may be established from free air data if these data are verified by ground takeoff tests. - (e) V_R , in terms of calibrated airspeed, must be selected in accordance with the conditions of paragraphs (e)(1) through (4) of this section: - (1) V_R may not be less than- - (i) V_1 ; - (ii) 105 percent of V{MC} ; - (iii) The speed (determined in accordance with paragraph 25.111(c)(2)) that allows reaching V_2 before reaching a height of 35 feet above the takeoff surface; or - (iv) A speed that, if the airplane is rotated at its maximum practicable rate, will result in a $V{\rm LOF}$ of not less than - - (A) 110 percent of V{MU} in the all-engines-operating condition, and 105 percent of V{MU} determined at the thrust-to-weight ratio corresponding to the one-engine-inoperative condition; or - (B) If the V{MU} attitude is limited by the geometry of the airplane (i.e., tail contact with the runway), 108 percent of V{MU} in the all-engines-operating condition, and 104 percent of V{MU} determined at the thrust-to-weight ratio corresponding to the one-engine-inoperative condition. - (2) For any given set of conditions (such as